archubongale/Java_University_Registrar_JointDB/README.md

-# _To Do List_
+# _University Registrar_

-##### _Create a to do list.
-Date of current version: 08/31/15_
+##### _Create a University registrar.
+Date of current version: 09/01/15_

-#### By _**Perry Eising and Jennifer Morkunas**_
+#### By _**Archana Bongale and Jennifer Morkunas**_

 ## Description

-Follow instructions on each form to add a list of tasks and categories.
-Add a due date to your task and view your list of tasks ordered by due date.
-Also add multiple categories to tasks and multiple tasks to each category.
+Follow instructions on each form to add a list of students and courses.
+Assign students to a course, so that teachers know which students are in their course.
+A course can have many students and a student can take many courses at the same time.

 ## Setup